palex00/Archipelago/worlds/pokemon_bw/docs/en_Pokemon Black and White.md

 ## Known bugs (might be outdated)

-- The infielder on route 9 instantly throws the TM at the player even if entered from Opelucid City
-- The treasures guy on route 13 gives the vanilla item AND the check
 - Using dig while having season control enabled crashes the game
-- Item locations that can be triggered multiple times can still be triggered multiple times (without giving anything)
+- Item locations that can normally be triggered multiple times can still be triggered multiple times (without giving anything)
 - Using ev feathers says that the last one was used even if there are more in the player's bag
+- Reappearing hidden items might not be collectable immediately